e3prom/ruse/README.md

 a legimate web site.

 ## Building from source
-To build Ruse from source using Docker, simply enter:
+To build Ruse from source using a Docker container, simply enter:
 ```
 $ make build
 building: bin/amd64/ruse